Today's Sober Story comes from Anna, a 45-year-old living in Christchurch.

 Mrs D: Any advice or tips for those who are just starting on this journey?

 Ana: You cannot foresee how your life will change for the better in front of your eyes when you give up the drink, but it’s there waiting for you.
-Keep looking for what works, go to AA, get a counsellor, read Mrs D’s book, the blog – just keep going and going until you find it.
+Keep looking for what works, join communities like this one, go to AA, get a counsellor, read books, listen to podcasts – just keep going and going until you find it.